currencyft/hlfdocs/unittests/deployChaincodeOnHLF.md

 ## Deploying Chaincode on Hyperledger Fabric

-Use the link below to read up more on deploying chaincodes and bringing up the network
+<code>Use the link below to read up more on deploying chaincodes and bringing up the network</code>

 https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html?highlight=hyperledger%20chaincode